If you’re using a Hario V60, as I am, then you already know it’s one of the cleanest and most expressive methods for brewing coffee.

 A few quick brewing tips for V60

-• Ratio: I start with 15g coffee to 250g water (1:16).
-You can adjust this to your taste and the amount of coffee you’re brewing
+• Ratio.
+I start with 15g of coffee to 250g of water (1:16).
+You can adjust this to your taste and the amount of coffee you’re brewing.

-• Pour technique: Use a gooseneck and pour in slow spirals.
-Start with a 40g bloom, wait 30 seconds, then continue to pour the remaining water
+• Pour technique.
+Use a gooseneck and pour in slow, spiraling motions.
+Start with a 40g bloom, wait 30 seconds, then continue to pour the remaining water.

 Blooming coffee beans with the Hario V60.